commit-conf/2018/README.md

 # Launch the tests (build, run server and search for broken links)
 npm run test

-# Build the documentation and save the generated HTML and CSS into /docs
+# Build the documentation and save the generated HTML and CSS into /_build
 npm run build
 ```

-The gh-pages contents are located on `/docs` on the `master` branch.
+The contents are located on `/_build` on the `master` branch.
 To publish changes, run `bin/deploy.sh`.